-Winners will be announced at the district’s upcoming Service Awards Celebration, which will be held on May 6.
-The new district Teachers of the Year will go on to compete in the annual Region IV Teacher of the Year competition and the 2015 Houston West Chamber of Commerce competition.
+Final winners will be announced at the district’s Service Awards Celebration, which will be held May 4.
+District Teachers of the Year go on to compete in the annual Region IV Teacher of the Year Competition and the 2016 Houston West Chamber of Commerce competition.

 This year’s Elementary Teacher of the Year finalists are:

-- Patricia “Trish” Jenkins of Bunker Hill Elementary, a fourth-grade language arts and social studies teacher;
+- Amanda Badrak of Spring Shadows Elementary, a third-grade English as a Second Language (ESL) language arts and social studies teacher;

-- Anne Smalling of Memorial Drive Elementary, a fourth-grade instructor; and
+- Teresa Dolan of Edgewood Elementary, a librarian; and

-- Maggie Fuchs of Spring Woods High School, a physical education and health teacher;
+- Elaine Sorsby of Stratford High School, a French and Spanish teacher; and

 Read more about Principals of the Year >>

-The SBISD Teacher of the Year Committee spends countless hours each year reading and reviewing applications submitted by each campus-nominated Teacher of the Year candidate.
-The committee is continually impressed by these applications and the unique perspectives of the district’s amazing educators.
+The SBISD Teacher of the Year Committee spends countless hours reading and reviewing applications submitted by each campus-nominated Teacher of the Year candidate.
+The committee is impressed each and every year by these applications and the unique perspectives of the district’s amazing educators.

-After upcoming personal interviews soon, the committee will vote on the eight finalist candidates.
-Superintendent of Schools Duncan F. Klusmann, Ed.D., will announce the committee’s final top two candidates at the Service Awards Celebration.
+After upcoming personal interviews, the committee will vote on the seven finalist candidates.
+Dr. Scott Muri, Superintendent of Schools, will announce the final top two candidates during the Service Awards Celebration.

-The Elementary and Secondary Teacher of the Year will each receive a new $1,000 cash award thanks to the generosity of district partners CenterPoint Energy and First Community Credit Union.
+The Elementary and Secondary Teacher of the Year will each receive a new $1,000 cash award thanks to the generosity of district partners including First Community Credit Union.
 They will also receive a $2,000 professional growth stipend, as well as the acclaim and recognition of their peers.